cstamoulis1/Next-Generation-Neural-Data-Analysis-NGNDA-/README.md

 # Next-Generation-Neural-Data-Analysis(NGNDA)-EEG
-This part of the repository contains codes for high-dimensional analysis of human electrophysiology data The main codes are:
+This part of the repository contains codes for high-dimensional analysis of human electrophysiology data.
+The main codes are:
 1. sc2_analysis_allbands: this code performs signal decomposition and connectivity analysis for a particular file and segment of continuous EEG data